Literacy

 Targeted vocabulary instruction in every subject

-Form time reading
+Tutor time reading (The Day)

-Three times a week, students will read a copy of a selected text with their form tutor.
-The form tutor reads aloud to model the pace, intonation, emotion and punctuation so that all students, regardless of their current reading ability, can enjoy the story.
-Students are encouraged to follow along with rulers in order to view the spelling, punctuation and grammar.
-Our books expose students to writing which is challenging and descriptive enabling them to develop a wider range of vocabulary.
+Once a week, students will read an article from the ‘The Day’, with their form time tutor.
+The tutor reads aloud to model the pace, intonation, emotion and punctuation so that all students, regardless of their current reading ability, can enjoy the story.
+Students are encouraged to follow along on the board and are praised and encouraged to practise reading small sections out loud.
+This not only allows them to witness good reading practise but also build their confidence in a classroom setting.

 As a parent/carer, we know that you will want to support our efforts to develop your child’s reading for pleasure at home.
 As such, we’ve created a recommended reading list that you are invited to look through.
 Perhaps you’d like to buy two copies of a text and read along with your child!